Choosing the Best In-Home Healthcare: Home Health Aide or Private Nurse?

 A private nurse is a licensed medical professional who provides skilled nursing care in the home.
 Their responsibilities include:

-• Providing medications and injections
+• Medication administration and injections

 • Wound care and post-surgical support